Singkil people

 The Singkil people are a sub-group of the Batak people found in Aceh Singkil Regency and Subulussalam, as well as in the Trumon districts of neighbouring South Aceh Regency, all part of the province of Aceh, Indonesia.
 Sometimes the Singkil people are misunderstood as being Boang people, a sub-group of the Pakpak people, especially because of their shared religion of Islam and because they live side by side.

 Their closest linguistic relationship is with the Pakpak people, but the customs and culture of the Singkil people are very different from those of the Pakpak people.
 This is because majority of the Singkil people practices Islam, whereas the majority of the Pakpak people practices Christianity.
 Apart from that the Singkil people have intermarried with the neighbouring ethnic group of people like Acehnese people and Minangkabau people.

 Language

 The Singkil language is one of the Northern Batak languages widely spoken in Aceh Singkil Regency, Subulussalam City, and part of Southeast Aceh Regency, all within the province of Aceh, Indonesia.
 The Singkil language is very similar to the Pakpak language of neighbouring the province of North Sumatra.
-However, the Singkil language has its own uniqueness whereby the alphabet ⟨r⟩ is pronounce as ⟨kh⟩.
+However, the Singkil language has its own uniqueness whereby the alphabet ⟨r⟩ is pronounced as ⟨kh⟩.
 For example, the word 'appearance' in Indonesian language is rupa, while in the Singkil language it is khupa.